The first requirement for becoming a Canadian citizen is that you have to be a permanent resident of Canada.

 Before applying for Canadian citizenship, you must have:

-- Since becoming a permanent resident, you must have been physically in Canada for the six years, or 1460 days before you apply for citizenship;
+- Since becoming a permanent resident, you must have been physically in Canada for the five years, or 1095 days before you apply for citizenship;

-- Met requirements under the Income Tax Act to file income taxes for any four taxation years that are either fully or partially within the six years immediately before applying for citizenship;
+- Met requirements under the Income Tax Act to file income taxes for any three taxation years that are either fully or partially within the five years immediately before applying for citizenship;

 - Have the intention to reside in Canada, to work outside Canada in or with, or accompany family who are employed in or with the Canadian Armed Forces, the federal public administration or public service of a province outside Canada;